RWS-CFNS/cfns-half-duplex/README.md

 - Read provided devices and settings from devices.csv
 - Observe folder for identifying new DAB+ message
 - Read content of DAB+ message
-- Sending acknowledgement by AIS, LoRaWAN and 4G
+- Sending acknowledgement by AIS, LoRaWAN and 4G, WiFi
 - Supported interfaces: UART, I2C, Socket and SPI
+- Share information from DAB+ messages on request using an interface
+- Select the best technology to acknowledge DAB+ messages

 ## Requirements